 DECEMBER 3-5, 10-23, 25-31, 2021 and JANUARY 1, 2022 - ELECTRIC SAFARI AT CHEYENNE MOUNTAIN ZOO: The Zoo reopens each evening for Electric Safari from 5:30-8:30pm.
 Stroll through more than one million sparkling lights and animated animal sculptures.
 Visit Santa and linger over warm fires throughout the Zoo.
 This holiday tradition is not to be missed.

-JUNE 24, 2018 -- PIKES PEAK INTERNATIONAL HILL CLIMB THE 2ND OLDEST AUTO RACE IN THE US: Also known as The Race to the Clouds, is an annual automobile and motorcycle hill-climb to the summit of Pikes Peak in Colorado.
+JUNE 26, 2022 - PIKES PEAK INTERNATIONAL HILL CLIMB THE 2ND OLDEST AUTO RACE IN THE U.S.: Also known as The Race to the Clouds, is an annual automobile and motorcycle hill-climb to the summit of Pikes Peak in Colorado.
 It is the second oldest auto race in the US; this 12.42 mile course has 156 turns ending at the 14,115 foot summit.
-Cheer on the drivers from designated areas along the course for the practice days and the race.

-JULY 11-14,2018 -- PIKES PEAK OR BUST RODEO AT WILL ROGERS STADIUM: The weekend kicks off with a parade in the true hometown tradition; you’ll see floats and equestrian groups as they head south on Tejon on July 11th.
-There are four performances of the invitational championship rodeo and a finals championship Shoot Out on Saturday night.
+JULY 13-16, 2022 - PIKES PEAK OR BUST RODEO AT NORRIS PENROSE EVENT CENTER: The weekend kicks off with a parade in the true hometown tradition; you'll see floats and equestrian groups as they head south on Tejon.
+There are four performances of the invitational championship rodeo and a final championship Shoot Out on Saturday night.
 The best athletes in rodeo are competing for top prize money in bareback riding, steer wrestling, team roping, saddle bronc riding, tie-down roping, barrel racing, and bull riding.
-It’s edge of your seat excitement from the first event to the last!
+It's edge of your seat excitement from the first event to the last!

-SEPTEMBER 1-3, 2018 -- COLORADO SPRINGS LABOR DAY LIFT OFF AT MEMORIAL PARK: The tradition of hot air ballooning in Colorado Springs started in 1976 bringing fun and excitement throughout the Labor Day Weekend for the entire family.
-Opening ceremony at 6:30 am, with the first wave of inflations beginning at 7am.
-After all the launches are complete, stick around for the entire morning both Saturday and Sunday to enjoy watching the Wings of Blue US Air Force Skydiving Team Demonstration.
-Later each morning there is an Ultimate Frisbee Exhibition, and Paddle Boarding sessions on Prospect Lake.
+SEPTEMBER 3-5, 2022 - COLORADO SPRINGS LABOR DAY LIFT OFF AT MEMORIAL PARK: The tradition of hot air ballooning in Colorado Springs started in 1976 bringing fun and excitement throughout the Labor Day Weekend for the entire family.
+The Opening ceremony starts at 6:30am, with the first wave of inflation's beginning at 7am on Saturday and Sunday.
+After all the launches are complete, stick around to enjoy watching the Wings of Blue U.S. Air Force Skydiving Team Demonstration.
+Later each morning there is an Ultimate Frisbee Exhibition and then Paddle Boarding sessions on Prospect Lake.
 You can even purchase a ride from Rainbow Ryders for an experience of a lifetime.